artfisica/CxAODReader/README.md

 Follow these steps to set up your working area for DC14 samples.

+### Setting up Github

+If you already have a github account skip this step.

+* Sign up on github.com

+* Generate an ssh key following this [guide](https://help.github.com/articles/generating-ssh-keys/).

+* Source this script when you start a new session: `setupGit.sh`

 ### Set up ATLAS environment, create working directory, and check out packages

 `setupATLAS`